Explain to me… the three-button jacket (and suit)

 (Cover credits GraphicaArtis/Getty Images)

-That would be too easy, let's see.
-All we would have to do is criticize, deride, and create consensus, as all the thousands of fashion journalists before us have done.
+It would be too easy, come on.
+We would just have to criticize, ridicule, and create consensus, as all the thousands of fashion journalists before us have done.

-So we're going to say that the goal will be to act as a "stylistic devil's advocate" , to defend a point and its counterpoint, to try to draw something from it...
+So we'll say that the goal will be to play "stylistic devil's advocate" , defend a point and its counterpoint, to try to get something out of it...
 A conclusion, a lesson, a nuance?

 The minimum is to explain.
 To look for "why" this thing pleases.